Since 2014 we annually publish (at the end of November) our view on the HR trends for the coming year. In this blog post our view on 2019.

 5. No more Paternalism

 Often HR takes a very paternalistic and normative approach.
 “Our leaders and managers should be good coaches”.
 “We expect our employees to take responsibility for their own development”.
 “You cannot opt out of life-long learning”.
 Coaching is a good example.
 It starts with the global leadership model.
 These models (often a circle) always contain an element like “Developing People” and/or “Coaching.
-As an example, below the model of Leadership USA.
+You can find many examples in our article “Nearly 100 Leadership Models“.

 As the reality is that many managers are not good coaches, the next step is training (mandatory).
 Also, HR designs a process, that forces managers to have coaching sessions with their direct reports at least twice per year.
 The process is incorporated in the HR System, and when a manager starts her computer in the morning, the chatbot starts talking: “Good morning Tina, it is time for your bi-annual coaching session with (terrible) Tom, I have already scheduled it.
 Can you please complete the following preparation form?”.
 This approach is cracking, as it does not work.
 Neither Task Oriented Tina nor Terrible Tom are happy with the process.
 Why force people to do things they do not like, and they are not very good at? it is time to consider other approaches.

 Under point 2 we discussed the “Trust Issue”.
 Trust is an important issue to deal with in people analytics.
 Jouko van Aggelen (of Cubiks) distinguished four elements of trust in people analytics (see graphic below).